Wonshtrum/RegExperimentation/README.md

  - doesn't deal with epsilon properly

 ## Complexity
-This project was started thinking that it would fail, few reflections were put in place to optimize it and its complexity was not thouroughly examined.
-However, it seems like the run time for building an automata is superlinear and matching a string is stricly linear.
+This project was started thinking that it would fail, little thought was put into optimizing it.
+However, it appears that the execution time to build an automaton is superlinear and the string matching is strictly linear.

 ## Example
 Here is a simple exemple of an automata that matches `if`, `else`, `elif` and variable names (`[_a-zA-Z][_a-zA-Z0-9]*`):